melgi/carl/README.md

 * `-b=baseUri` the base URI to use when resolving relative URIs.
 * `-o=output-file` where the results are written, write to stdout when omitted.
-* `input-files` the Turtle input files to process, read from stdin when omitted.
+* `input-files` the N3 input files to process, read from stdin when omitted.

 ## Limitations